chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 We have also modified the behavior of `Client.get_or_create`.
 Previously, if a collection already existed and the `metadata` argument was provided, the existing collection's metadata would be overwritten with the new values.
 This has now changed.
 If the collection already exists, get_or_create will simply return the existing collection with the specified name, and any additional arguments—including `metadata`—will be ignored.

-The embeddings returned in `collection.get()`, `collection.query()`, and `collection.peek()` are now represented by a 2D numpy array instead of a Python list.
+The embeddings returned in `collection.get()`, `collection.query()`, and `collection.peek()` are now represented by a 2-d numpy array instead of a Python list.
 We made this change because we are moving towards increasing performance on Local Chroma by internally representing embeddings with numpy arrays.
 You can still provide either a Python list or numpy array when submitting embeddings in a request.
+If your request returns multiple embeddings, like in `.query()`, it will be a python list of 2-d numpy arrays.

 ### v0.5.6